Monday, October 30, 2023

 IWB Holster Type - Appendix vs 3 O'clock Position

-We'd like to explain the differences in our inside the waistband (IWB) holsters when made for the appendix position versus the 3 o'clock position (aka "strong side").
-While the holster shell itself is basically the same, the final configuration is a little different for the two carry positions.
+We'd like to explain the differences in our inside the waistband (IWB) holsters when made for the appendix carry position (up front) versus the 3 o'clock carry position (aka "strong-side").
+While the holster shell itself is very similar, the final configuration is different for the two carry positions.

-For the appendix position, the holster is equipped with a concealment wing (aka "claw") as well as a rubber comfort puck on the back of the holster which is our version of an easily removable wedge.
+For the appendix carry position, the holster is equipped with a modified FOMI belt clip, a concealment wing (aka "claw"), and a rubber comfort puck on the back of the holster, which is our version of an easily removable wedge.
 The concealment wing rotates the grip of the gun into your body for better concealment (less printing) by leveraging against the back of the belt.
-The wedge tilts the rear of the gun's slide in towards your body above the belt line for better concealment (less printing) and it also potentially reduces uncomfortable hotspots against your skin that might be caused by any irregular or abrupt edges of the holster itself.
+The wedge tilts the back of the gun's slide in towards your body above the belt line for better concealment (less printing) and it also potentially reduces uncomfortable hotspots against your body that might be caused by any irregular or abrupt edges of the holster itself.

-For the 3 o'clock position, the holster does not come with a concealment wing or a wedge.
-There would be a lot more belt tension against the concealment wing at the 3 o'clock position and the increased pressure would likely cause the wing and/or the holster to crack and break.
+For the 3 o'clock carry position, the holster does not come with a concealment wing or a wedge.
+There would be a lot more belt tension against the concealment wing if worn at the 3 o'clock position and the increased pressure would likely cause the wing and/or the holster to crack and break.
 The wedge is simply unnecessary for the 3 o'clock position and would actually be very uncomfortable if it was installed on the holster.
+A standard FOMI belt clip is typically mounted to the holster at a angle for better concealment (less printing) and to facilitate a smooth draw from the holster.

 Check out our website for more details and pricing on all of our products!